kagehana/seoul/readme.md

     * Similarly, elements prefixed with `_` (e.g., `window._folders`) are **not meant to be accessed**.

 ## **Why Seoul?**
 Seoul is designed to be **simple yet powerful**, making it the perfect choice for both beginners and advanced users.
-Whether you're building a small project or a complex application, Seoul has the tools you need to create a stunning and functional UI.
+Whether you're building a small project or a complex application, Seoul has the capability you need to create a modern, functional UI.

 ### Need to know more?
 🎨 **Aesthetic Design**: A clean, neutral color palette that's easy on the eyes. \